marc-wilson/crime-app/README.md

 |   [ ]    | Create Profile route          | Create the route for the profile page                                           | 3        |
 |   [ ]    | Create Profile page           | Create the html, css and js for the profile page                                | 5        |
 |   [ ]    | Create profile json endpoints | Create the json endpoint needed to execute CRUD operations on saved reports     | 5        |

+#### Project Milestone 1 (12/3/2018)
+At the end of the first milestone, we were able to acquire the data for Chicago Crimes from 2001 - present.
+Data is still being uploaded as it's a long process since there are over 6 million records.
+Although there is still data to upload, we are not blocked by any lack of data as the python notebooks for the exploration, cleansing and formatting were done through the CSV.

+In addition, we were able to create basic forecasting models for predicting the amount of crimes that will happen in the future.
+We were also able to get a much better understanding on our target visualizations and how we will model them.